kep4k/ecommerce-funnel-bigquery-tableau-analysis/README.md

 # Ecommerce Funnel Analysis
-User Behaviour Data Analysis Using SQL (BigQuery) and Visualization in Tableau
+*User Behavior Insights with Google BigQuery & Tableau*
 ---

 ## Project Overview

-This project presents a comprehensive analysis of **e-commerce user behavior data**, specifically focusing on **sales funnel construction** and identifying **user attrition points** across key product interaction stages.
+This project explores e-commerce user behavior, focusing on sales funnel construction and key drop-off points across major product interaction stages.
 Leveraging **SQL in Google BigQuery**, I extracted and transformed extensive raw Google Analytics 4 data.
 Subsequently, I developed a series of **interactive dashboards in Tableau** to visualize key metrics and derive actionable insights.

-The primary goal of this project was not only to track the user journey from initial site visit to purchase but also to delve into the factors influencing conversion and retention.
+The primary goal of this project was not only to track the user journey from initial site visit to purchase but also to explore the factors influencing conversion and retention.
 ---

 ## Analytical Goals